rwaldron/tc39-notes/es8/2017-03/mar-23.md

 RX: Ok, thank you, I understand.

 MPT: I've presented a large number of types.
 I haven't even touched the offsite datetime type which belongs in this as well.
-I didn't even touch the `OffsetDateTime` spec.....Everyone is probably familiar with the ISO time formatting specification, which can help you understand local and global time, but it doesn't tell you what time it will be in an hour for now, because we don't have a time zone.
+I didn't even touch the `OffsetDateTime` spec.....Everyone is probably familiar with the ISO time formatting specification, which can help you understand local and global time, but it doesn't tell you what time it will be in an hour from now, because we don't have a time zone.

 MPT: So, what we're proposing for now is that this particular API, fully models the DateTime domain that's correct and helpful to the user.
 As you have noticed, it is very large.
-Other types we can hit on, we discussed on tuesday a Duration Type, a period type, which is calendar intervals, and all of those types together make up the clomplete domain.
+Other types we can hit on, we discussed on Tuesday a Duration Type, a period type, which is calendar intervals, and all of those types together make up the complete domain.

 MPT: The first thing I'm looking for from this committee.
 Is this a road that we want to go down?